JorgeGIlG/MTF_Estimator/README.md

 <img src="figures/baotou_explained.png" width="66%"/>
 <i>Baotou features</i><br/><br/>

-The algorithm will also work with simple edges.
+The algorithm will also work with simple edge images.

-### Edge Detection
+### First Edge Position Estimation

 The <i>Transect</i> class represents an image row.
 It contains the method needed to estimate the sub-pixel position of the edge in the represented row.
 For robustness the class requires a minimum number of data pixels in total and around the edge to be valid (<i>__isValid</i>).